cotejp/jquery.cssliveupdate/README.md

 ## Requirements

 * [jQuery](http://jquery.com/): only version 2.0.3 has been tested so far.
-If you test it on other versions, let me know so I can lover the minimum version.
+If you test it on other versions, let me know so I can lower the minimum version.

 ## Reporting an Issue